pymupdf/PyMuPDF/docs/document.rst

       PDF only: Sets or updates XML metadata of the document.

       :arg str xml: the new XML metadata.
 Should be XML syntax, however no checking is done by this method and any string is accepted.

+    .. method:: set_pagelayout(value)

+      * New in v1.22.2

+      PDF only: Set the `/PageLayout`.

+      :arg str value: one of the strings "SinglePage", "OneColumn", "TwoColumnLeft", "TwoColumnRight", "TwoPageLeft", "TwoPageRight".
+Lower case is supported.

+    .. method:: set_pagemode(value)

+      * New in v1.22.2

+      PDF only: Set the `/PageMode`.

+      :arg str value: one of the strings "UseNone", "UseOutlines", "UseThumbs", "FullScreen", "UseOC", "UseAttachments".
+Lower case is supported.

+    .. method:: set_markinfo(value)

+      * New in v1.22.2

+      PDF only: Set the `/MarkInfo` values.

+      :arg dict value: a dictionary like this one: `{"Marked": False, "UserProperties": False, "Suspects": False}`.
+This dictionary contains information about the usage of Tagged PDF conventions.
+For details please see the `PDF specifications <https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf>`_.

     .. method:: set_toc(toc, collapse=1)